-You may change your Sweep Investment to another Sweep Financial Advisor.
-You agree that upon selection of a new Sweep Investment we may, as applicable, sell your shares in, or withdraw your funds from, your current Sweep Investment time we sell shares or withdraw funds from your current Please contact your Financial Advisor for more information Sweep Investment and the time we purchase shares or about choosing an alternative Sweep Investment.
+You may change your Sweep Investment to another Sweep your Financial Advisor.
+However, uninvested cash in your Investment, if available for your Account, by contacting your Financial Advisor.
+You agree that upon selection of a new Sweep Investment we may, as applicable, sell your shares in, or withdraw your funds from, your current Sweep Investment All accounts that are eligible can choose from among certain and, as applicable, purchase shares or deposit funds in your time we sell shares or withdraw funds from your current Please contact your Financial Advisor for more information Sweep Investment and the time we purchase shares or about choosing an alternative Sweep Investment.
 In addition, deposit funds in your new Sweep Investment.
 You may not you may obtain information with respect to the current yields earn interest or dividends during the time your funds are not under the Investment Company Act of 1940, to the extent on such valuations without verification. permitted by applicable law.